allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 So those were the three jobs that I want to talk about in this video.
 Let's get started.

 So as you can see, I have here my example project with me and there's a few things immediately apparent.
 So one is we have the `.github` folder with workflows.
-We're using GitHub actions in this specific video again you don't have to use GitHub actions if you don't want to.
-It's just as an example for General CI/CD stuff.
+We're using GitHub actions in this specific video.
+Again, you don't have to use GitHub actions if you don't want to.
+It's just an example for General CI/CD stuff.
 Then we have a few scripts here, and we have our task as well.

-Now, I'll start with the task because that's the thing we're going to run as the experiment you want to keep track of in your Git, and in ClearML, and in this case, we'll just take like a dummy task.
+Now, I'll start with the task because that's the thing we're going to run as the experiment you want to keep track of in your Git, and in ClearML, and in this case, we'll just take a dummy task.
 We'll take a very, very simple example here, so we just do `from clearml import Task`.
 If you're familiar with ClearML this will be very familiar to you as well.
 It's just the `Task.init`, give it a project, give it a name, and then I basically always set `reuse_last_task_id` to `false`, which basically means that it will never override the previous task if it didn't complete properly.
 It's more